HeXavi8/Mathematical-Modeling/Markov Chain Monte Carlo(MCMC)/README.md

 ## 马尔科夫链蒙特卡洛方法Markov chain Monte Carlo(MCMC)

 ### What:
 In statistics, Markov chain Monte Carlo (MCMC) methods comprise a class of algorithms for sampling from a probability distribution.
 By constructing a Markov chain that has the desired distribution as its equilibrium distribution, one can obtain a sample of the desired distribution by recording states from the chain.
 The more steps are included, the more closely the distribution of the sample matches the actual desired distribution.
-Various algorithms exist for constructing chains, including the Metropolis–Hastings algorithm.<br/>
+Various algorithms exist for constructing chains, including the **Metropolis–Hastings algorithm** and **Gibbs Sampling**.<br/>

 ### Why:
-Advantages of MCMC method:<br/>
+Advantages of Metropolis–Hastings algorithm:<br/>

-Disadvantages of MCMC method:<br/>
+Disadvantages of Metropolis–Hastings algorithm:<br/>

 ### How: